- Event Wins - 5

 Continuing to make history along the way, Burling was the youngest 49er sailor in the field (21) at the 2012 Olympics in London, where he and Tuke took silver, marking New Zealand’s 100th Olympic medal.
 Four years later, after winning more than two dozen major regattas, they were named New Zealand’s flag bearers for the Opening Ceremony in Rio.
 They went on to claim gold there.
 Then 25, Burling became the youngest Olympic champion in the class.
 He and Tuke won by a 43-point margin, the highest of any sailing class at the Olympics in more than 50 years.

 When Burling led Emirates Team New Zealand to the 2017 America’s Cup title, he became the youngest winning helmsman in the competition’s storied history.
-A feat he is looking to repeat in the 36th America’s Cup in 2021.
+A feat he repeated in the 36th America’s Cup in Auckland in 2021.

 Outside of his partnership with Tuke, Burling has also claimed world titles in the 420 (2006, 2007) and International Moth (2015), plus silver in the International Moth (2017) and bronze in the A-Class (2014) and Team Racing World Championship (2009).
 He also finished third in the 2017-18 Volvo Ocean Race on Team Brunel – one place behind Tuke.